abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

   }
 ```

+With ASP.NET Core, we get neither of them.
-Let's say we have a controller action that accepts a `SearchQuery` instance, populated from the query string:
+To illustrate it, let's create an action that accepts a `SearchQuery` instance, populated from the query string:

 ```c#
 [HttpGet]